Crossroads: SALT’s Commentary for Seventeenth Week after Pentecost

 3) Against this imperial and theological backdrop, Jesus asks: Who do people — and who do you, disciples — say that I am?
 The speculation among the crowds echoes King Herod’s: perhaps Jesus is John the Baptizer returned from the dead; or Elijah, heralding the end of the age; or one of the other venerable prophets of old (Mark 6:14-16).
 But what do you say?
 Peter’s answer seems to get it right: “You are the Messiah” (Mark 8:29).
 “Messiah” literally means “the anointed one,” the promised deliverer, ordained and commissioned by God to save God’s people.
 Remember, they’re walking toward Caesarea Philippi as they talk, toward the temple dedicated to Augustus, Divi Filius, and to the imperial oppressors under whom the Jewish people have suffered for so long.
 The contrast is vivid: Against Caesar, you are our promised Messiah!
 As we walk now toward that profane, repugnant temple — we march as conquerors!

 4) And sure enough, Peter is partly right — and mostly wrong.
 Jesus is indeed the Messiah, the Anointed One, the Deliverer, but he comes not on a warhorse but rather (as we’ll see in Jerusalem) on a donkey.
 He comes not to dominate but to liberate; not to destroy but to heal and restore.
 “The Anointed” was an ancient title often given to a monarch — and Jesus is indeed a king, but not in the style of Caesar.
 On the contrary, he opposes the self-centered, grasping forms of power epitomized by Augustus.
-But his opposition isn’t armed with a sword; he has in mind a deeper, more subversive form of resistance.
+Moreover, his opposition isn’t armed with a sword; he has in mind a deeper, more subversive form of resistance.
 After all, the opposite of a grasping, domineering fist isn’t a bigger fist, but rather an open, loving hand.
 Jesus will lead a revolution, but a revolution of love, service, and justice.
 On the surface, he will suffer and be rejected, and at last submit to the ultimate imperial instrument of cruelty and intimidation, the Roman cross — but he will thereby overturn all cruelty and intimidation, all violence and hate, all desecration and lack of compassion once and for all.
-For after three days, he will rise again, and a community of love, service, and justice will be born (Mark 8:31).
+For after three days, he will rise again, and a community called to love, service, and justice will be born (Mark 8:31).

 5) The disciples are stunned; this isn’t what they signed up for.
 True to form, Peter impulsively takes Jesus aside and rebukes him (Teacher, we’ve seen what you can do — you are here to conquer, not to be dishonored and killed!), and Jesus exclaims, “Get behind me, Satan!”
 It’s a candid admission that Peter’s argument is a powerful temptation, reminiscent of Jesus’ 40 days in the wilderness.
 If you are the Son of God, if you are the Messiah, take these dazzling powers of yours and raise up an army, legions of angels to deliver the faithful!
 Invade and destroy the Temple to Augustus — and build an even greater Temple to Jesus of Nazareth!
-These ideas are not just off the mark; they’re 180 degrees off the mark, an outright reversal of what Jesus has in mind.
+These ideas are not just off the mark; they’re 180 degrees off the mark, an outright reversal of what Jesus intends.
 The snake has bitten.
 Peter speaks boldly of Jesus as “Messiah” — but he’s drastically misunderstood true messiahship.

 6) In the background here is Isaiah 53, the ancient, enigmatic vision of the “suffering servant,” a figure who is rejected and despised by all — but through whom God’s deliverance is nevertheless surprisingly carried out.
-When Jesus says that the Son of Humanity “must undergo” suffering and rejection, he draws on this ancient and mysterious tradition.
+When Jesus says that the Child of Humanity “must undergo” suffering and rejection, he draws on this ancient and mysterious tradition.

 7) And then finally, as if propelled by his dispute with Peter, Jesus calls together not only the disciples but also the larger crowd.
 This is something he wants everyone to hear (including us!), as if to say, Listen, all of you!
 We’ve reached a crossroads.
 Anyone who thinks of this journey as a violent campaign, a movement of domination and triumph — might as well turn back right now.
 That’s not what I’m about; that’s not what true deliverance is about; and so that’s not what following me is about.
 We’re not headed to conquer the temple at Caesarea Philippi — we’re headed to Jerusalem, to Golgotha, to the cross.
 In a deep sense, to follow me is to take up a cross of your own, to let go of all self-centered grasping, all will to power and domination, and to suffer for the sake of the Gospel of love and justice.